ArcadeHustle/RingEdge_NoKey_softmod/README.md

 Finally perhaps the most annoying thing that needs changed, is the 1x1 pixel Cursor file that Sega chose to use to obfuscate the UI.
 C:\windows\Cursors\Cursor.cur will need to be deleted, and replaced with something more usable. (what happens if we just delete it? does it revert to a standard cursor?)

-# Final Boss: Changing games on Niko's Multi
+# Final Boss: Changing games on Niko's Multi and other Ring platforms

 "Someone know how we can change games inside a ringedge motherboard?"<br>
 http://www.neo-arcadia.com/forum/viewtopic.php?t=62415